DPCscience/SFSI/inst/md/family_index.md

 **6.1.
 Passing a binary file name instead of a matrix**

 Parameter `G` can be the name of a binary file containing a genomic matrix which will be read internally.
-In adition, specific rows and columns can be read using parameter `indexG` which should match to the individuals whose scores are passed in `y`.
+In addition, specific rows and columns can be read using parameter `indexG` which should match to the individuals whose scores are passed in `y`.
 ```r
 fm <- SFI("G_matrix_32bits.bin",y,h2,trn,tst)